teresamondria/recommendation-algorithms/README.md

-# Python Recommender System for HackNY

-Welcome to my Python-based Recommender System project, a deep dive into various recommendation algorithms tailored for the HackNY competition.
-This project represents my journey in understanding and implementing different recommendation algorithms in Python.
+# Audiovisual Content Recommendation Systems Analysis

 ## Overview

-In this Jupyter Notebook, I explore the intricacies of several recommendation algorithms, emphasizing their application and impact in tech-driven industries and startups.
-This project is not just a demonstration of technical skills, but a testament to the potential of personalized technology in shaping user experiences and content delivery.
+Welcome to my exploration of audiovisual content recommendation algorithms!
+This project is a blend of my passions: technology, data analysis, and social sciences.
+It's not just about coding; it's about understanding the digital landscape and how it influences our choices and cultural perspectives.

 ## Project Description

-This project is a culmination of my efforts to understand and implement various recommendation algorithms using Python.
-My development approach was iterative, focusing on one algorithm at a time, understanding its mechanics, and then coding it with a clear explanation.
-One of the significant challenges was optimizing the algorithms for better accuracy and performance, which I addressed by experimenting with different models and parameters.

-The project was driven by my fascination with how algorithms can tailor digital experiences to individual preferences, significantly impacting e-commerce and content platforms.
-What matters most to me in this project is its potential to serve as a learning guide for others interested in recommendation systems and its application in real-world scenarios.
+In this project, I dive into various content recommendation algorithms for audiovisual media, using Python for its flexibility and analytical depth.
+My goal was to dissect and compare these algorithms, uncovering their unique impacts on user recommendations and cultural consumption.
+This endeavor went beyond technical analysis, as it aimed to inform future public policies in Europe concerning streaming platform consumption.

+## Challenges and Learning
+Navigating these algorithms' complexities, I focused on consistently differentiating their recommendation patterns.
+The primary challenge was integrating real-world datasets to enhance the project's applicability and my learning experience.
+This project was a crucial part of my academic journey at Carlos III University of Madrid, contributing to the broader "Diversity and Audiovisual Services on Subscription Demand" project.

+## Future Directions
-If I were to rebuild this project from scratch, I would focus more on integrating real-world datasets earlier in the development process.
-This approach would likely provide more insightful results and practical challenges, enhancing the project's applicability and my learning experience.
+If I were to rebuild this project, I'd integrate real-world datasets from the outset, possibly leveraging resources like JustWatch’s extensive catalog.
+This approach would offer more practical challenges and insightful results, enhancing the project's relevance in the ever-evolving world of media consumption.

-## Why This Project?

-I built this project out of my interest in how data-driven technologies can enhance user experiences.
-The world of personalized content, especially in streaming services and e-commerce, is rapidly evolving, and being part of this evolution is exciting to me.
-This project is a step towards understanding and contributing to this field.

-## If Rebuilt From Scratch

-Rebuilding this project from scratch, I would incorporate a more diverse set of algorithms from the outset and perhaps explore more complex hybrid models.
-Additionally, I would seek feedback from potential end-users earlier in the development process to align the project more closely with real-world needs.
+## Stay Tuned!
+This project is just the beginning.
+My journey continues as I further explore the intersection of technology and social impact in the world of digital media.
+Stay connected to see where this adventure takes me next!